tatumio/doc/docs/rpc/evm-blockchains/flare-rpc-documentation/network-state/eth_blocknumber.md

 The `eth_blockNumber` method returns a single field:

-* **`blockNumber`**: The number of the most recent block on the Flare blockchain.
+* **`blockNumber`**: The number of the most recent block on the blockchain.
 The value is returned as a hexadecimal string.

 ### JSON-RPC Request Example